nickfrostatx/blog/_posts/2016-05-01-google-ctf-2016-downgrade-attack.md

 This challenge also uses protocol buffers.
 We're using full duplex sockets to act as both a client and a server on the same connection.
 When we first connect, we are sent a request to ``/protected/not-secret``.
-The idea is to respond to this request with a 401 Basic response.
-We should get a request back with the base64-encoded username and password.
-We can take this password to make our own authenticated requset to ``/protected/secret``.
+The idea is to respond to this request with a 401 Unauthorized, giving a ``WWW-Authenticate: Basic`` header.
+We should get back a request with an Authorization header, containing a base64-encoded username and password.
+We can then use this password to make our own authenticated request to ``/protected/secret``.

 Initial request from server: